braingeneers/feedback-organoid-platform/README.md

 # integrated-system-v1-paper
 Supplementary Material for paper submission to Science Robotics:

-***"A feedback-driven microfluidic, electrophysiology, and imaging platform for brain organoid studies"***
+***"A feedback-driven IoT microfluidic, electrophysiology, and imaging platform for brain organoid studies"***

 <!-- Journal article: [A feedback-driven microfluidic, electrophysiology, and imaging platform for brain organoid studies](LINK HERE) -->